Bru-sic/week_01_homework/README.md

   Some of the negative comments posted on [Gartner Peer Insights](https://www.gartner.com/reviews/market/blockchain-platforms/vendor/ripple/product/ripple) about Ripple's blockchain product suggest it doesn't really support [smart contracts][def-smart-contract] like other blockchain solutions.[^gpr-726158]<sup>, </sup>[^gpr-842917]

-  Upon further investigation using a search within [Ripple's website](https://www.ripple.com) for the term "smart contract" returned no results.
-A separate [Google Search restricted to the Ripple website](https://www.google.com/search?q=%22smart+contract%22+site%3Aripple.com) returned about 250 results, which of interest included:
+  Upon investigation of this claim, using a search within [Ripple's website](https://www.ripple.com) for the term "smart contract" indeed returned no results.
+However, a separate [Google Search restricted to the Ripple website](https://www.google.com/search?q=%22smart+contract%22+site%3Aripple.com) returned about 250 results, which of interest included:
   1. "Use an Escrow as a Smart Contract"[^xrplsc]; and
   1. "XRPL Hooks - Smart Contract proposal for the XRP Ledger"[^xrpl-hooks]

+    *(As a side note: perhaps Ripple's website search engine should be reindexed).*

-    Recently, coincidently, a whitepaper for the Xahau Ledger titled ["The Smart Contract Sidechain for the XRPL Ecosystem"](https://github.com/Xahau/Whitepaper/blob/main/Xahau-Whitepaper.pdf) was released.
+    Recently, coincidently, a whitepaper for the Xahau Ledger was released titled ["The Smart Contract Sidechain for the XRPL Ecosystem"](https://github.com/Xahau/Whitepaper/blob/main/Xahau-Whitepaper.pdf).

   Reddit user "lj23ft" states[^reddit]:
   > *"There are several businesses that have been waiting for these features and instead of waiting for Ripple they built a sidechain so they could get these features sooner."*